15 Best Things to Do in Page (AZ)

 Lake Powell, Glen Canyon Dam

-When the Glen Canyon Dam was built in 1963, it created Lake Powell, not only storing water but also generating electric power for the region.
+Ever since the Glen Canyon Dam was constructed back in 1963, the magnificent Lake Powell came into existence, serving not only as a vital water storage facility but also as a remarkable source of electric power for the surrounding region.

 5. John Wesley Powell Museum